-Quantitative Reasoning Center: When you come into the center for quantitative reasoning, you'll find Evergreen students who provide tutoring support in math, biology, chemistry, physics, economics, statistics, and nearly everything else scientific or mathematical.
-During the school year, drop-in tutoring is available seven days a week.
+Quantitative and Symbolic Reasoning Center (QuaSR): When you come into the center for quantitative reasoning, you'll find Evergreen students who provide tutoring support in math, biology, chemistry, physics, economics, statistics, and nearly everything else scientific or mathematical.
+Drop-in tutoring and appointments are available.
+See www.evergreen.edu/mathcenter/ or call 867-5547.

-The Writing and Center: The Writing Center is located in the Library and assists students, staff, faculty and alumni with their growth as writers.
+The Writing Center: The Writing Center is located in the Library and assists students, staff, faculty and alumni with their growth as writers.
 Resources available through the Writing Center include an extensive handout library covering a range of writing questions, a resource library, free writing workshops as well as tutoring sessions.
+For drop-in hours or to schedule appointments, call 867-6420.

-Glossary of Evergreen Terms
+Glossary of "Evergreen" Terms

-Chaos: It's spelled KAOS and it's the college's FM community radio station.
+Chaos: It's spelled KAOS and is the college's FM community radio station.